Welcome to Rick Maizels' Lab

 Sir Graeme Davies Building

-We are in bright, spacious and well-equipped labs in the Wellcome Trust Centre, in the Sir Graeme Davies Building at the University of Glasgow.
+We are in bright, spacious and well-equipped labs in the Sir Graeme Davies Building at the University of Glasgow.
 The group occupies a suite of labs with tissue culture facilities and ancillary areas containing a wide range of molecular biology and cellular immunology equipment.
-On nearby floors are state-of-the-art flow cytometry and microscopy facilities.
-Office space is close by the research lab, and every member of the group has dedicated access to their own computer.
+On nearby floors are state-of-the-art flow cytometry and microscopy facilities, and we share the space with leading molecular parasitologists and bioinformatics specialists.

-As might be expected for a parasite immunology group, we also have facilities to maintain life cycles of the organisms which we study, in particular Heligmosomoides polygyrus and Nippostrongylus brasiliensis
+As might be expected for a parasite immunology group, we also have facilities to maintain life cycles of the organisms which we study, in particular Heligmosomoides polygyrus and Nippostrongylus brasiliensis.
+Links to other key helminth parasite species can be found on the Resources section

 We work closely with many other researchers situated in our building and we are lucky to be surrounded by very talented groups.
-More information on our building and other lab groups can be found on the Wellcome Centre for Molecular Parasitology website.
+More information on our building and other lab groups can be found on the School of Infection and Immunity website.